steuernb/NLR-Annotator/readme.md

 ## Installation
 Make sure MEME suite and JRE are installed.
-Download three jar files (ChopSequence.jar, NLR-Parser.jar and NLR-Annotator.jar) as well as the motif definition file (meme.xml) from the [release](https://github.com/steuernb/NLR-Annotator/releases).
-Done.
+Download three jar files (ChopSequence.jar and NLR-Annotator.jar) as well as the motif definition file (meme.xml) from the [release](https://github.com/steuernb/NLR-Annotator/releases).

+For testing, please use the version of NLR-Parser in this branch: [NLR-Parser3.jar](https://github.com/steuernb/NLR-Annotator/blob/nlr_parser3/NLR-Parser3.jar)

 ## Running NLR-Annotator pipeline